msierks/rustcube/README.md

 # rustcube [![Build Status](https://travis-ci.org/msierks/rustcube.svg?branch=master)](https://travis-ci.org/msierks/rustcube) [![Build status](https://ci.appveyor.com/api/projects/status/ganyydat21is3coa/branch/master?svg=true)](https://ci.appveyor.com/project/msierks/rustcube/branch/master)

-A Gamecube emulator in the Rust programming language.
-Work is in progress to boot the Gamecube BIOS.
+A Gamecube emulator written in the Rust programming language.
+This project is intended as a learning exercise for myself and not expected to ever be fully functional.
+Work is currently in progress to boot the Gamecube BIOS and homebrew games such as pong.

 [Documentation](http://msierks.github.io/rustcube/rustcube/)